rpereyra14/multithreaded-data-pipeline/README.md

+### Overview

-#### This is a multithreaded program that will read user input from stdin as a stream, parse it, and output it with small modifications, as outlined below.
+This is a multithreaded program that will read user input from stdin as a stream, parse it, and output it with small modifications, as outlined below.
 Data flow is controlled through the use of semaphores.

 1. Upon encountering a newline in the input, it will output a space.
 Upon encountering **, it will output ^.